dagger/dagger/docs/current/guides/573829-aws-lambda.md

 ## Step 1: Create a Dagger pipeline

-The next step is to create a Dagger pipeline to build a ZIP archive of the function and deploy it to AWS Lambda.
+The first step is to create a Dagger pipeline to build a ZIP archive of the function and deploy it to AWS Lambda.

 <Tabs groupId="language">
 <TabItem value="Go">